: Allison Smith

 Picnics, berries and sweet treats for the whole crew

-Then head south to Monroe and visit eco-farm and tiny farm store, Lilliputopia.
-Leave your stress behind by visiting No Regrets Farm and Sanctuary for goat happy hour or head on over to Bluebird Hill Farm and Cellars for a glass of award-winning wine.
+Then head south to Monroe and visit eco-farm and tiny farm store Lilliputopia.
+Leave your stress behind by visiting No Regrets Farm and Sanctuary for a happy hour with goats that the kids are sure to love, or head on over to Bluebird Hill Cellars for a glass of award-winning wine.

-Wrap up your day and load up for the trip home at Hiatt Farm where you’ll find scratch-baked sweet rolls, buttermilk biscuits and pies, outdoor seating and yard games.
+Before heading back to Corvallis, swing by Hiatt Farm, where you’ll find scratch-baked sweet rolls, buttermilk biscuits and pies, outdoor seating and yard games.

 For 130 years Tyee Wine Cellars has been family-owned and offering vintage blends.
 (Photo by Allison Smith)